adampresley/placefinder-py/README.md

 This module provides all the basic functions needed to geocode address to latitude/longitude values as well as reverse-geocoding.

+## Usage
+For usage information see the Wiki.

 ## License - MIT
 Copyright (c) 2012 Adam Presley